 Here's one way to determine the exact distance and location of your softball field's outfield fencing.
 Follow these steps:

 Locate the back tip of home plate.
 You'll have to determine most distances on the softball field using home plate as the starting point.
 Mark this point with a stake in the ground.

 Tie a string to this stake and walk your desired distance into the outfield through second base.
 This will be the largest distance of the field as well as the center point of your outfield fencing.
 Use spray paint to mark this point on the ground.

 Next, walk the string toward one of the foul poles, spraying a dotted line on the ground below the string.
 Then walk in the other direction to spray the ground on your way to the other foul pole.
 Make sure to keep the string tight the whole time to ensure an accurate distance for the entire length of your future outfield fencing.

 You'll then have the exact location of your outfield fencing marked on the outfield.
 Then, it's only a matter of installing the fence and getting your softball field ready for some games.
 But, figuring out where to put your outfield fencing is easier when the rest of the softball field is set up.

 Softball Field Diamond Dimensions

-Lots of the game's action will happen in the diamond.
+Lots of the game's action will happen in the baseball diamond.
 That's why you need to make sure you use accurate softball diamond dimensions when designing the field.
 As you read above, the diamond gets its name by drawing lines between the three bases and home plate.
 The four plates together make four corners of a square.
 Since home plate is the bottommost point, it looks like a diamond from above.